 - Managers with unusually high or low compa distribution: Keep tabs on which managers have a significant percentage of their team either above or below band, and look into why.
 This can help ensure that individual managers are adhering to your compensation strategy, so their team’s compa is consistent with the rest of the organization.

 Using these metrics can be particularly helpful if you have multiple office locations or use a location-based approach to remote compensation.
 Compa-ratios help you normalize your salary data across geographic regions so you can ensure fair pay for employees in different areas.

 For example, you might have a top performing marketing manager in Peoria with a lower salary than a colleague in San Francisco with less experience.
 Utilizing compa-ratios can help you determine if each of them is paid fairly based on your compensation strategy.

 The competitive talent market makes it challenging to maintain up-to-date salary bands, which can throw off compa-ratios as we know them.
 A 1.15 compa ratio for a new marketing manager may mean that employee is perfectly capable—but not necessarily a top performer as we’d normally assume.
 That’s ok.
 The scale is merely shifting as market data moves faster than our salary bands.

 The important thing is that all of your employee compa-ratios are shifting consistently across your organization.
-Employees with similar roles, experience, and impact should obviously be compensated similarly.
+Employees with similar roles, experience, impact, and locations should obviously be compensated similarly.
 But you also want to ensure that tenured employees across your organization are keeping pace with the higher salary demands of newer employees.
 You want to make sure that people from underrepresented groups are being compensated fairly.
-And you want to make sure your top performers are compensated based on their value to your organization, so you can retain them.
+And you want to make sure your top performers are compensated based on their impact to your organization, so you can retain them.
 Compa-ratios are one of the tools that can help you do that.